 How to Roast Potatoes

-My mom taught me to soak cut potatoes if time allows, this removes some of the starch and helps them to crisp while being fluffy inside.
-Be sure to dry them well before you add the olive oil so they roast instead of steam!!
+Roasted potatoes are so incredibly simple that it’s my go-to side dish!
+While it’s optional, if time allows, soak cut potatoes to remove some of the starch and help them to crisp while being fluffy inside.
+Be sure to dry them well before you add the olive oil so they roast instead of steaming.

 - Wash potatoes and cut into 1″ cubes.